dimitrisnimas/dimitrisnimas/README.md

 # 👨🏻‍💻 Undergraduate Student - Computer Science & Engineering at the University of Ioannina

 Passionate about the convergence of technology and innovation, I am currently pursuing my degree in Computer Science and Engineering at the University of Ioannina.
-My heart lies in networking systems, where I delve into the intricacies of creating robust and efficient connections.
+My dedication is deeply rooted in the field of programming.

 # </> Developer
 Junior developer proficient in Python, Java, C, HTML, CSS and JavaScript.
 Committed to leveraging technology for innovation and user-centric solutions.